-An allowance for doubtful accounts is provided to recognize bad debt losses for sales finance receivables, automotive trade receivables, etc. based on an estimate of their collectability calculated based on past experience.
+An allowance for doubtful accounts is provided to recognize bad debt losses for sales finance receivables and automotive trade receivables, etc. based on an estimate of their collectability calculated based on past experience.
 When estimating the collectability of receivables, the Group evaluates the credit risk of customers and the value of assets pledged as collateral.
-In addition, if the credit risk of receivables changes due to changes in the external environment, such as the expectation of a significant deterioration in economic indicators due to the impact of COVID-19 etc., the Company will additionally consider the relevant factors if necessary.
+In addition, if the credit risk of receivables changes due to changes in the external environment, such as the expectation of a significant deterioration in economic indicators, the Company will additionally take into consideration the relevant factors, if necessary.
 For example, the Group may need to increase the allowance or incur bad debt losses if estimates based on past experience differ materially from market value forecasts, perceived individual credit risk, or a deterioration in the value of pledged collateral.

-Certain foreign subsidiaries and affiliates which apply International Financial Reporting Standards (IFRS) 9 and Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) No. 326, recognize allowances for doubtful accounts based on financial asset impairment losses calculated using the expected credit loss model.
+Certain foreign subsidiaries and affiliates which apply International Financial Reporting Standards (IFRS) 9 and Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 326 recognize allowances for doubtful accounts based on financial asset impairment losses calculated using the expected credit loss model.

 Under IFRS 9, expected credit loss is calculated after classifying financial assets into stages according to their credit risk, while under ASC 326, expected credit loss over the remaining life is calculated for all financial receivables without classifying the stages.
 It is required to measure credit losses from future projected default events at the present value.
 Allowances under IFRS and ASC can increase or decrease based on the changes in assumptions that drive credit risk assessments, such as past experience, used car prices, and forecasts of macroeconomic factors, such as unemployment rates or inflation.

-The allowance for doubtful accounts of the sales finance business recorded in the consolidated financial statements for the fiscal year 2021 is \\ \xi\$118,592 million.
+The allowance for doubtful accounts of the sales finance business recorded in the consolidated financial statements for the fiscal year 2023 is \$135,722 million.